Vypen Assembly constituency

-Vypen State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+Vypin State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Ernakulam Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is K. N. Unnikrishnan of CPI(M).
+As of the 2026 Assembly elections, the current MLA is Tony Chammany of Indian National Congress.

-Vypen Assembly constituency was established by the 2008 delimitation.
+Vypin Assembly constituency was established by the 2008 delimitation.
 Before, it used to be known as Njarackal Assembly constituency from 1957 to 2008.

 Local self-governed segments

 The constituency lies in the islands of Vypin.
 It is composed of the following local self-governed segments: